Third-Party Reproduction

 Types of Third-Party Reproduction

-The four types of third-party reproduction are egg donation, sperm donation, embryo donation, and surrogacy.
+The four types of third-party reproduction are donor eggs, donor sperm, donor embryos, and surrogacy.

 In some cases, individuals and couples who successfully have a child through IVF are left with remaining embryos that they do not intend to use.
 Some patients choose to donate these embryos so that others can “adopt” them and have a child.
 Just like with any form of tissue donation, Indiana Fertility Institute strictly follows the recommendations and regulations set forth by ASRM, SART, and the FDA to ensure that any embryos used for donation pass the appropriate screenings.